programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ### Merging as an admin
 If you're the one setting up your GitHub and Jekyll combination, you already have admin permissions for your repository.
 If not, you'll need to contact the owner of the repository to give you access using steps 1-4 in the [Reviewer Permissions section](#reviewer-permissions) before being able to follow the steps below to merge collaborators' changes.

-Administrator permissions mean that you don't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website); you have the option of following Step 4a below to skip review.
+Administrator permissions mean that you don't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website); you have the option of following [this step below](#force-merge-checkbox-use) to skip review.
 If you wish, you can always request and wait for a review if you have any concerns about your code or wish for feedback on a post before publication.
 The following instructions cover how to review and merge a collaborator's changes.

 Pick up right after someone has used the steps above to create a pull request: